Squash Beetle vs Mexican Bean Beetle – Identification

 Q: I found this insect on my squash but it doesn’t look exactly like a ladybug.
 What is it?

-A: It’s a squash beetle.
+A: It’s a squash beetle, Epilachna borealis.
 This beetle and its larvae love to eat the leaves of squash and cucumbers.
-Control by mashing with gloved fingers or spraying an insecticide labeled for vegetables.
+Control by mashing with your gloved fingers or spraying an insecticide labeled for vegetables.

-Note that there is a similar insect called the Mexican bean beetle.
+Note that there is a similar insect called the Mexican bean beetle, Epilachna varivestis.
 This insect has 8 spots on each wing cover rather than the 7 you see here.

-Garden insecticides like carbaryl (click for sources) are also effective.
+Garden insecticides like carbaryl (click for examples) are also effective.

 I found a good guide to identifying lady beetles at Lady Beetles of Kentucky.